-Nevertheless matatu owners are able to obtain loans from some banks but who limit their exposure by financing less than they would for an individual e.g. where a bank may finance 80% or higher of a vehicle cost, for a matatu that’s only about 50% with the owner paying the different.
+Nevertheless, matatu owners are able to obtain loans from some banks but who limit their exposure by financing less than they would for an individual e.g. where a bank may finance 80% or higher of a vehicle cost, for a matatu that’s only about 50% with the owner paying the difference.
 In some cases they also shorten the repayment cycle to weekly installments, instead of monthly, to prevent diversion mismanagement of cash as a matatu generates (and spends) most of is cash on a daily basis.

-SACCO’s have a reputation for running the best matatu business, and listed transport company, Express Kenya, has also invested in the PSV business via KBS and Citi Hoppa, as detailed at last year’s invested in PSV business, as discussed at their 2009 AGM.
+SACCO’s have a reputation for running the best matatu businesses, and listed transport company, Express Kenya, has also invested in the PSV business via KBS and Citi Hoppa, as detailed at last year’s invested in PSV business, as discussed at their 2009 AGM.